Race and ethnicity in Latin America: Racial and ethnical terms

 The category of "indígena" (indigenous) is a modern term in Spanish America for those termed Indios ("Indians") in the colonial era.
 They can be defined narrowly according to linguistic criteria including only persons that speak one of Mexico's 62 indigenous languages, this is the categorization used by the National Mexican Institute of Statistics.
 It can also be defined broadly to include all persons who self-identify as having an indigenous cultural background, whether or not they speak the language of the indigenous group they identify with.
 This means that the percentage of the Mexican population defined as "indigenous" varies according to the definition applied, cultural activists have referred to the usage of the narrow definition of the term for census purposes as "statistical genocide".

 Caribbean

 Cuba

-In Cuba, people are defined as either “blanco” (white, that is, of European descent), “negro” (black, that is, of Sub-Saharan African descent) or “mulatto” (of mixed African and European descent) Subdivisions for these include “Trigueño” which means a person of Mediterranean ancestry or phenotype.
-Someone who has dark hair, eyes and tan skin but is not indigenous, African nor Arab is described as “trigueño”.
-Another term is “prieto” which describes someone with a darker skin than “trigueño” but lighter than “negro”.
-A Cuban who is described as “trigueño” might be due to their Canarian ancestry, as Canarians themselves have higher North African percentage than mainland Iberians stemming from their Guanche (closely related to modern day Northern Moroccan Berber) roots, thus it is not unusual for a Cuban who is “trigueño” to look like modern day Canarians - a mix of Iberian and North African which explains the high prevalence of dark hair and eyes in the Cuban population.
+In Cuba, people are defined as either “blanco” (white, that is, of European descent), “negro” (black, that is, of Sub-Saharan African descent) or “mulatto” (of mixed African and European descent).

 “Jaba'o” or “Jabado” is a term used to describe people of European and African descent with light afro hair, pale skin and some African features.
-“Achinado” refers to anyone who has vaguely Asiatic eyes without being East Asian, while “chino” refers to anyone who is of East Asian ancestry.
-“Blanquito” quite literally translates to the “little white one” and it just means anyone who is mostly of European descent with lighter features than that of a “trigueño”.
+“Trigueño” is used to refer to Cubans of European ancestry who otherwise have a tan and darker Mediterranean complexion such as dark brown-black hair, dark brown eyes and for men with heavier beards, likely stemming from the significant Canarian (thus part North African) genetic ancestry in Cubans.